Our Commitment to Patient Safety

 To reduce the opportunity for medication errors to occur at UW Hospital and Clinics, we have pioneered several medication safety initiatives:

-- In 1993, UW Hospital and Clinics was the second hospital in the country to implement a robotic barcode medication dispensing technology to help eliminate medication errors than can harm patients.
+- In 1993, UW Hospitals and Clinics was the second hospital in the country to implement a robotic barcode medication dispensing technology to help eliminate medication errors than can harm patients.

 - Soon afterward, the hospital added AcuDose medication storage units on the inpatient units, creating another level of monitoring.
 The AcuDose-Rx medication dispensing cabinets provide decentralized but highly secure medication access for nurses.
 They also speed restocking and improve inventory tracking: When a medication falls below a specified level, the cabinet automatically notifies the pharmacy to restock.